Anatomy by Whole Body Dissection Course (AWBD)

 This course is accredited by the Royal Australasian College of Surgeons for surgical trainees.

-For the “AWBD2014 Course” because of the current restricted facilities in the Anderson Stuart Building, student enrolments will again be limited to 24 places.
+For the “AWBD2016 Course” because of the current restricted facilities in the Anderson Stuart Building, student enrollments will again be limited to 24 places.
 Applications online must include:

 - Name and contacts of a Clinical School mentor who has agreed to referee your application.

-- If you are an Honours Student written permission from your Supervisor that you will be available for the full course including the post course assessment.
+- If you are an Honours student, you will need to provide written permission from your Supervisor/Sub Deans by completing the 'Elective While Doing a Research Project' form (refer to the Honours website) and agreeing that you will be available for the full course including the post course assessment.

-This is a full time course restricted to Medicine 3, University of Sydney students, in their Elective Term before the commencement of Medicine 4.
+This is a full time course restricted to Medicine 4, University of Sydney students, in their Elective Term before the commencement of their Final Year.
 The course has been extended to 8 weeks duration and now complies fully with all of the requirements of the Elective Term

 Acceptance of applications to interview from eligible students is on a "first come first served" basis.
-The course has been conducted in 2009, 2010, 2011, 2012 and 2013.
-The AWBD2014 Course will run from Friday 3 January 2014 to Friday 28th February 2014.
-The dissection schedule for the 34 dissection days of the course is attached for further reference below as a PDF document for printing.
-Successful completion of the course now fulfils all the requirements for the elective term.
+The course has been conducted 2009-2015.
+The AWBD2016 Course will run from Tuesday 1st of December 2015 to Friday 5th of February 2016.
+Successful completion of the course now fulfills all the requirements for the elective term.
 There is no cost for this course.

 The Anatomy by Whole Body Dissection Course focuses on practical dissection skills for the development of topographical surgical anatomical knowledge.
 Students with aspirations to surgery and other procedural specialties have found this an invaluable elective and others have indicated that the course was also valuable for many other aspects of Medicine.